pluginsGLPI/doc/source/scim/entra.rst

 Synchronising selected groups and users (default option)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - You can choose to synchronise only certain groups and/or users.
-When refreshing the **`Provisionning`** page
+When refreshing the **`Provisioning`** page
 - Go to the **Parameters > Scope** tab
 - Select **Synchronise assigned users and groups only**